ram2134/ChainTalent/README.md

 ## Technologies Used

-ReconChain is developed using the following technologies:
+ChainTalent is developed using the following technologies:

 - React
 - Node.js